 Finally, the highly dynamic nature of the EV and AV markets will make change a constant.
 Engineers will need to be able to adapt to new demands quickly with updated designs and features.
 Verification and validation processes, and the management of them, must be able to keep pace with this rapid change.

 New era in verification managment

 The demands of the modern automotive industry requires innovative verification processes to ensure the functionality and compliance of highly complex vehicles.
-Such a process must be able to keep pace with accelerating change and, more importantly, provide a robust data management backbone (via the digital thread) that supports today’s ever-changing regulation and compliance environment.
+Such a process must be able to keep pace with accelerating change and, more importantly, provide a robust data management backbone (via the digital thread) that blurs internal boundaries and supports today’s ever-changing regulation and compliance environment.
 The price of an insufficient verification process can be steep.
 Faulty systems that make it out to market can cause manufacturers to lose billions of dollars recalling vehicles or fulfilling warranty claims.
 Failing to achieve regulatory compliance can result in equally costly fines, criminal investigations or, worst of all, loss of life.